Will22745/Will22745/README.md

 <p>
 I'm currently seeking an internship or rotational role where I can apply my knowledge, contribute to meaningful projects, and grow as a professional in the tech industry.
 </p>
+<p><strong>Disclaimer:</strong> All cybersecurity and hacking-related projects listed are strictly for ethical learning purposes and are developed in controlled lab environments that I own.
+None of these tools or techniques are used or promoted for illegal activities.</p>

 <h2>🎓 Education & Projects</h2>